JanMiao/TEvarSim/README.md

 - `type` : short reads or long reads

 **6. The complete workflow**
 - We offered the complete workflow for the short/long-read based tool benchmarking.
-Please see the floder `workflow`
+Please see the file `workflow.sh`

 ## Flowchart
 ![flowchart](https://github.com/JanMiao/TEvarSim/blob/main/chart.png)